-The river corridor is described using a metes and bounds system of survey across National Forest land tying to known monumented corners.
-There is no private land within the corridor.
-It allows for a corridor of about one quarter mile on each side of the river.
-This corridor encompasses areas seen from the river by varying corridor width on Federal lands and staying within the 320 arce/mile limit guideline.
-[Ozark-St. Francis Forest Land and Resources Management Plan, Amendment #7].
+The river corridor was established using a metes and bounds system of survey across National Forest Land tying to known monumented corners.
+It allows for a corridor of about a quarter mile on each side of the river.
+This includes areas seen from the river by varying corridor width on Public Lands and keeps within the 320 ac/mile limit.
+[Ozark-St. Francis Forest Land and Resource Management Plan 1986, Amendment #7].